10 Simple Swaps for a Zero Waste Bathroom

 Conventional products come in plastic bottles or soft tubes that are difficult to recycle, not mention that new bottles must be purchased time and again.
 If you have more than one bottle on the go, you may also have yourself some unnecessary shower clutter.

 Swap: No matter your lifestyle or hair type, there is bound to be a sustainable option that works for you.
-Both shampoo and conditioner can be found in bars, with ingredients to suit your needs.
+Both shampoo and conditioner can be found in bars.
 Your local bulk store may offer refills, or you may choose a subscription service that accepts empty bottles in return.

 Dry shampoo recipes abound, and can be easily made with items from your kitchen that you are often able to purchase in bulk.
 You may find yourself changing your habits to wash less or not at all!
 The water only washing method may be just right for you.